-I grew up in Lefkosia and then I headed off to Greece to study physics at the National and Kapodistrian University of Athens.
-I obtained my Ph.D. in March 2015 under the supervision of Petros J. Ioannou on atmospheric dynamics and specifically on the formation of large-scale structures in planetary atmospheres.
+I grew up in Lefkosia and then I headed off to Greece to study at the National and Kapodistrian University of Athens.
+I obtained my Ph.D. on Physics in March 2015 under the supervision of Petros J. Ioannou.
+My Ph.D. research revolved around atmospheric dynamics and flows on planetary atmospheres.
 From September 2015 until April 2018, I worked as a NOAA Climate & Global Change postdoctoral fellow with Bill Young at the Scripps Institution of Oceanography, University of California San Diego.
-At Scripps I focused on dynamical processes that are at play in the ocean.
-Then, on May 2018, moved down under at the Australian National University.
+At Scripps I started studying flows beneath the ocean’s surface, focussing on dynamical processes that are at play in the ocean.
+Then, on May 2018, I moved down under at the Australian National University.
 I joined the ARC Centre of Excellence for Climate Extremes as a Research Fellow working mainly with Andy Hogg.
 On November 2020, I received a Discovery Early Career Researcher Award from the Australian Research Council to work on machine learning and ocean eddy parametrizations, a project that started on June 2021.

 Besides research I enjoy surfing 🏄🏽, biking 🚲, horse riding 🐎, and dancing 💃🏼.
 I also like telling stories (science-related or not) and I am an avid story listener.
 Whenever I get the chance I hop into the ocean in person.